mistahoward/mistahoward.github.io/COMMENTS_ARCHITECTURE.md

 - Should we implement comment moderation features?
 - What rate limiting should we apply?
 - Which HTML sanitization library should we use (DOMPurify, sanitize-html, etc.)?
 - What markdown features should be allowed (links, images, code blocks, etc.)?
+- What admin moderation features are most important for your use case?
+- Should we implement comment approval workflow or allow immediate posting?
+- How should we handle user bans and comment history?